BRIXTOL/mcss/readme.md

 );
 ```

 The `m.*()()` selector tag we are using is just sugar and it holds not value outside of the development process.
-It merely provides us the capabilities of selector completion and a nice way to express selector class names.
-Because mcss is generating a mapped reference of selectors defined within stylesheets it also provides obfuscation capabilities.

-> By default, mcss will not run obfuscation in transforms, you must enable this by setting `obfuscate` to `true` in the options.

-When obfuscate is enabled all class names defined in stylesheets and all the selectors of `m.css` will be replaced with a short-name variation that is auto-generated according to the `alphabet` sequence provided.
+It provides us the capabilities of selector completion and a nice way to express selector class names.
+When obfuscate is enabled all class names defined in stylesheets and all the selectors of `m.*` will be replaced with a short-name variation that is auto-generated according to the `alphabet` sequence provided.

 The above code would output something like this: